Fayawe/Fayawe/README.md

 - 👋 Hi, I’m Thomas alias Fayawe
 - 👀 I’m interested in design UX UI and code
 - 🌱 I'm learning to use software like Adobe XD, Photoshop, Première pro
+- 🌱 I'm also learning languages like: HTML , CSS , JS , PHP , SQL
-- 💞️ I am looking for design projects or video editing
+- 💞️ I'm looking for design projects or video editing
 - 📫 How to reach me tdnsco@outlook.fr

 <!---